gagan-malik/purity-design-system/GITHUB_PAGES_QUICK_START.md

 Follow these steps to deploy your documentation:

-### Step 1: Create gaganmalik.github.io Repository
+### Step 1: Verify Your Repository

-1. Go to GitHub and create a new repository
-2. Repository name: `gaganmalik.github.io` (must match exactly)
+✅ Your repository already exists: [gagan-malik/gaganmalik.github.io](https://github.com/gagan-malik/gaganmalik.github.io)

-3. Make it **public** (required for free GitHub Pages)
+The workflow is already configured to deploy to this repository.
+Make sure it's **public** for free GitHub Pages hosting.
-4. Don't initialize with README

 ### Step 2: Create Personal Access Token